GOlukorede/BPTracker/README.md

 Users can log in, view past records, track trends, and receive real-time feedback on whether their blood pressure is high, low, or normal.
 The application is built with Flask, SQLAlchemy, and uses modern web technologies for an intuitive and responsive experience.

+## Inspiration

+Creating this app was driven by the desire to address a simple yet crucial problem: how do people monitor their blood pressure in a way that’s easy to understand?
+In today’s world of health tech, I wanted to create an app that wasn’t bogged down by unnecessary complexity.
+Just the essentials – track, understand, and manage your blood pressure.

+One of the technical challenges I set out to solve was **handling real-time data feedback**.
+When a user inputs their blood pressure, they immediately get a categorized health status based on predefined thresholds.
+This had to be fast, accurate, and able to handle fluctuations.

+Another challenge I faced was designing an **intuitive UI** that would work across all devices, whether mobile or desktop, ensuring accessibility for all users, including those who may not be as tech-savvy.

 ## Deployed Application

 You can access the live version of the app at: [BP_TRACKER Deployed Site](#)